evenchen6/CAN_GAN_Anomaly/README.md

 # CAN_GAN_Anomaly
-"CAN Bus Intrusion Detection based on ACGAN and Out-of-DistributionDetection" Code
+"CAN bus intrusion detection based on auxiliary classifier GAN and out-of-distribution detection" Code

 ## Abstract
 Modern vehicles are prototypical Cyber-Physical Systems, where the